 Sandra MacQuillan believes the opportunities for a sustainable supply chain are endless.Read the story

-We're partnering with companies throughout the supply chain to promote safe and healthy work enviromnents.Read the story
+We're partnering with companies throughout the supply chain to promote safe and healthy work environments.Read the story

-In 2016, Tuas mill invested in an innovative waste water treatment technology - membrane bioreactor (MBR) to treat and recycle...Read the story
+In 2016, Tuas mill invested in an innovative waste water treatment technology - membrane bioreactor (MBR) to treat and recycle waste water generated from the wet wipes process.Read the story